Cacti/documentation/Devices.md

 This section will describe **Device** management in Cacti.

-Adding a **Device** to Cacti can be done in a few different ways  either via the Web GUI, Cacti's Automation, or the Command Line Interface (CLI)
+Adding a **Device** to Cacti can be done in a few different ways, either via the Web GUI, Cacti's Automation, or the Command Line Interface (CLI).

 ## Web GUI Option